How To Remove A Hacker From My Phone

 4. Slow Performance

-Any malware that is trying to spy on everything you do at all times and upload stolen data to someone else is going to slow down the performance of your mobile phone at times that do not seem justified.
+Any malware trying to spy on everything you do at all times and upload stolen data to someone else is going to slow the performance of your mobile phone at times that do not seem justified.

 5. Unexpected Reboots

 Modern smartphones rarely crash and that would be the only valid reason for a sudden reboot.
-A hacker may need to perform a reboot after making a change to your device, or to update their spyware to the latest version after you update your iPhone or Android OS.
+A reboot might be performed after making a change to your device, or to update their spyware to the latest version after you update your iPhone or Android OS.
 It is good to have your device set to ask you before applying operating system updates so you will know that any unexpected reboot is cause for concern.

 6. Difficulty Turning Off

 Spyware that never turns off or goes into an idle mode will also not be fast to shut down.
-Essentially, if the hacker has software running that is in every part of your phone, it takes a little longer for it to gracefully shut down.
-If shutting down seems to take longer than it used to, here's a trick to see if it is an intermittent issue with your phone or a cause for concern.
+Essentially, if there is software running in the background that is in every part of your phone, it takes a little longer for it to close gracefully.
+If turning your phone off seems to take longer than it used to, here's a trick to see if it is an intermittent issue with your phone or a cause for concern.

 Manually close all apps 2 to 3 minutes before shutting down.
 When you shut down, you will know that nothing should be actively running on your device.
-If shutting down still seems to take longer than normal, it is very likely that you have been hacked.
+If it still seems to take longer than normal, it is very likely you have been hacked.

 7. Signs of Activity in Standby Mode

-Most people are used to seeing their smartphone light up in standby mode when they received a new message.
+Most people are used to seeing their phone light up in standby mode when a new message is received.
 The apps hackers use can simulate user actions, and this may cause your screen to light up briefly.
-If you notice it light up when in standby mode but do not see a new message or other alert, you should be more concerned.
+If you notice it light up in standby mode but do not see a new message or other alert, you should be more concerned.

 8. Unrecognized Outgoing Messages

 Cybercriminals like to use the contact list of their victims to send SMS messages to their contacts in an attempt to get them to click on a link or install malicious software.
-These phishing attempts will be sent from your phone so that your contacts will be more likely to trust the message and follow the instructions
+Phishing attempts will be sent from your phone so your contacts will be more likely to trust the message and follow instructions to download a malicious app.

 9. Suspicious Apps or Files

-I strongly recommend removing any apps you do not use regularly.
-Aside from being an entry point for hackers, having your smartphone cluttered with apps makes it less likely you will notice suspicious new apps that appear on your phone.
+I strongly recommend removing any app you do not use regularly.
+Aside from being an entry point for hackers, having your smartphone cluttered with apps makes it less likely you will notice suspicious new apps appearing on your phone.

-While hackers try very hard to hide their activity, sometimes they make mistakes and the software they use ends up visible to the user.
-Having an uncluttered phone will make it more likely you will be able to spot these apps should they appear.
+While hackers try very hard to hide their activity, sometimes mistakes are made and the software used ends up visible to the user.
+Having an uncluttered phone will make it more likely you will be able to recognize and remove dangerous apps to protect your security, privacy, personal information, data, and phone.